Introduction

 mcphas:

 This program has been written to calculate the thermodynamic properties.
 In order to deal with the pair interactions a combined mean-field/monte-carlo algorithm is used in module mcphas.
-For a given temperature $T$ and magnetic field $\mathbf H$ (vector) several possible magnetic structures are stabilised by a mean field algorithm and the free energy is calculated.
-The initial values for this mean-field procedure are modified by a Monte Carlo process.
+For a given temperature $T$ and magnetic field $\mathbf H$ (vector), electric field and stress tensor / pressure several possible magnetic structures are stabilised by a mean field algorithm and the free energy is calculated.
+The initial values for this mean-field procedure are modified randomly.
+In addition or alternatively a Monte Carlo process according to Metropolis stepping [2] can be performed.
 See Section 7 on how to perform such a simulation.

-The temperature and magnetic field is varied during the calculation and thereby it is possible to map out the magnetic phase diagram.
+The temperature and magnetic/electric field / stress (pressure) are varied during the calculation and thereby it is possible to map out a phase diagram.
 The program produces a plot of the stabilised magnetic structures and the magnetisation on screen, the output files contain additional information such as calculated magnetoelastic and neutron-diffraction data.
 As a typical application of mcphas the calculated magnetic phase diagram of NdCu$_2$ is shown in fig. 2.
 The exchange parameters required for the calculation of such a complex antiferromagnet have been determined from the dispersion of magnetic excitations measured by neutron spectroscopy with moments aligned ferromagnetically by an external magnetic field.
-Details are described elsewhere [2].
+Details are described elsewhere [3].

 graphics: